Torfield and Saxon Mount Academy Trust SEN Report 2023 24

 The schools are committed to ensuring a high level of pupil attendance.
 Attendance rewards are given twice a year.
 Attendance is monitored termly and low attendance is analysed and where appropriate, is challenged and addressed.
 Holidays are not authorised during term time due to the impact this has on pupils' learning.

 If a pupil is absent for a period of time due to illness, we will liaise with their family and plan to support their learning when they are able to.
+This can include remote learning where appropriate.

 The Community Integrated Therapy Service provides interventions for those pupils where support is identified within their statement or EHCP.
 Pupils can also be referred for assessment where a need arises.